Kavanaugh confirmation: The latest developments on charges by Supreme Court nominee's accuser

 Both Kavanaugh and Ford will testify at the hearing.
 Ford is expected to tell lawmakers about her accusation: Kavanaugh allegedly pinned her to a bed, tried to remove her clothes and covered her mouth with his hand while at a house party in the early 1980s.

-WHAT TO KNOW ABOUT THE CONFIRMATION PROCESS FOR A SUPREME COURT NOMINEE
+In her opening statement, which has already been released, Ford will testify that she was the most frightened when Kavanaugh allegedly covered her mouth to keep her from screaming.
+She said it “has had the most lasting impact on my life.”

+“It is not my responsibility to determine whether Mr. Kavanaugh deserves to sit on the Supreme Court.
+My responsibility is to tell the truth,” she will testify.

-Kavanaugh has vehemently denied the allegations and has said he’d be willing to testify to clear his name ever since the accusation came to light.
+Kavanaugh has vehemently denied the allegations and has said he wanted to testify to clear his name ever since the accusation came to light.
 He told Fox News’ Martha MacCallum that he wants a “fair process where I can defend my integrity.”

 What is the format?

-Judiciary Committee Chairman Chuck Grassley, R-Iowa, and Ranking Member Dianne Feinstein, D-Calif., will be allowed to make opening statements.
+Judiciary Committee Chairman Chuck Grassley, R-Iowa, and Ranking Member Dianne Feinstein, D-Calif., will make opening statements.

 Ford will testify first and will have the opportunity to give an opening statement without any time limit.